dpeldo/Heralding-Frontend/README.md

    **Important Note: Each script is configured using variables at the top of each script indicating where the directory Heralding is installed.
 It must be changed to match your configuration.**

-7. Copy the Heralding Frontend code to {heralding install directory}/frontend and in the appsettings.json file, change the HoneypotDBConnection port number, username, and password.
-Now you are ready to test the site.
+7. Copy the Heralding Frontend code to {heralding install directory}/frontend (if you didn't already do it in step 2) and in the appsettings.json file, change the HoneypotDBConnection port number, username, and password.
+Now you are ready to test the site by navigating to http://127.0.0.1:8181.

 8. Optionally, create scheduled tasks in MySQL to export data as needed so the heralding-update service (in step 5) cam move the files out to the public folder.
 If workbench is installed, just copy and paste the following and execute: